SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 | count by msg_summary | sort by _count, msg_summary asc
 ```

-## Collecting Logs for the Windows JSON App
+## Collecting Logs for the Windows JSON app

 This section provides instructions on configuring log collection for the Windows JSON App so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.